Back

 What is excessive daytime sleepiness?

-The term "excessive daytime sleepiness" describes a strong desire to sleep during the day or trouble staying awake.
+Excessive daytime sleepiness describes a strong desire to sleep during the day or trouble staying awake.
 When engaging in sedentary activities like driving or sitting at work, this drowsiness frequently gets worse.
 Excessive daytime somnolence is defined as frequent episodes that occur nearly daily for at least three months, even though occasional drowsiness following inadequate sleep is normal.

 Oversleeping during the day interferes with daily schedules and can have serious repercussions: